 Rapid Air Mobility

-NATO’s Rapid Air Mobility (RAM) initiative enables Allied military aircraft to deploy swiftly and on short notice across Europe, when activated during crises.
-Aircraft are assigned a unique NATO call sign making it easier to move across borders with essential equipment, supplies and personnel as quickly as possible and in a coordinated manner.
-In March 2020, in response to the COVID-19 pandemic, an adapted version of the RAM process was activated to enable the timely transport of medical supplies.
+NATO’s Rapid Air Mobility (RAM) initiative enables Allied military aircraft to deploy swiftly and on short notice across Europe, helping Allies move fast during a crisis.
+When RAM is activated, aircraft are assigned a unique NATO call sign making it easier to move across borders with essential equipment, supplies and personnel as quickly as possible and in a coordinated manner.

 - NATO’s Rapid Air Mobility initiative is part of its wider military mobility effort to boost the readiness and deployment of Allied troops and assets.